 The level of cuteness is elevated even among the street food stalls!
 How cute are those strawberry mocha packed as if they were bunnies?
 They are rather yummy as well.

 Animals cafes are also extremely entertaining (where else you’ll get chance a to be tickled by a meerkat or to feed a kangaroo?
-But please do insure that the wellbeing and health of animals is a priority in a cafe you decided to pop in!
+(Of course make sure that the wellbeing and health of animals is a priority in a cafe you decided to pop in!)

 Enjoy the views over Seoul from the N Seoul Tower